BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 17 ---

-17.1.2015 EN Official Journal of the European Union L 12/17

 would not materially affect the results of the group solvency calculation.
 In ascertaining, for these purposes, whether the use of method 2 would materially affect the results of the group solvency calculation, method 2